OtoAdAstra/OtoAdAstra/README.md

 ###

-<h3 align="left">🧑🏻‍💻  About Me</h3>

-###

-<p align="left"><h4>I'm Oto</h4><br>I'm a web developer currently exploring various programming languages.
+<p align="left"><h3><strong>I'm Oto 🧑🏻‍💻</strong></h3>I'm a web developer currently exploring various programming languages.
 I enjoy building interactive and user-friendly applications, and I'm always eager to learn new technologies.
 Whether it's front-end development or diving into back-end systems, I'm excited to create and innovate in the digital world.
 Let's connect and build something amazing together!</p>

 ###